-As Investment Manager, we have typically purchased a significant minority equity stake in these qualifying companies, providing financial capital to the business to build and grow its operations with the objective to sell to an acquirer at some point in the future.
-These entrepreneurial early stage businesses, which we invest in, frequently face challenges as they seek to establish themselves in their market, often developing new products and services.
-The amount of capital we initially deploy is intended to be only the first investment that we will make into a business, prior to seeing if the company meets or exceeds its initial objectives.
+As Investment Manager, we typically invest in a significant minority equity stakes in these qualifying Companies.
+These investments provide the financial capital for the businesses to build and grow their operations with the objective being either to float or to sell these businesses at some point in the future.
+These entrepreneurial early stage businesses, often developing innovative new products and services, frequently face challenges as they seek to establish themselves in their market.
+The amount of capital we initially deploy is typically intended to be only the first investment that we will make into a business, prior to seeing if the company meets or exceeds its initial milestones.

-If the business is unsuccessful in meeting these first objectives, we strive to minimise the financial exposure the Company faces without committing further money to the investment, as is commonly referred to as "good money after bad".
-Other businesses which meet some of their objectives, but not necessarily all, will require more time to prove their concept and these businesses will typically be reduced in value prior to our making a further investment.
-This is in order for us to see them progress forward and prove their business model and opportunity.
-Finally, there are those that meet and exceed the expectations originally set.
-It is these businesses in which we wish to increase our investment exposure as they remain on course to create a large business.
+If the business is unsuccessful in meeting these initial milestones, we strive to minimise the financial exposure of the Company to the business, to mitigate the risk of what is commonly referred to as "good money after bad".

+Other businesses which meet some, but not necessarily all, of their milestones will require more time to prove their concept.
+As such these businesses may be reduced in value prior to our making a further investment.
+This is intended to give them an opportunity to progress further and prove more convincingly their business models.

+Finally, there are those that meet and exceed the expectations initially set.
+It is these businesses in which we actively seek to increase our investment exposure as they prove their ability to create significant and valuable businesses.

-We maintain liquidity in the Company to ensure adequate resources are available to support further portfolio funding needs as they arise.
-This situation should be further aided following the linked prospectus offer for new shares as described in the Chairman's Statement, and it is an important feature of our model in delivering returns to shareholders.
+Our investment approach requires us to maintain liquidity in the Company in order to ensure adequate resources are available to support further portfolio funding needs as they arise.
+This liquidity should be further enhanced following the current Prospectus offer for new shares as described in the Chairman's Statement, and it is an important feature of our investment strategy, with the primary objective being to deliver sustainable returns to shareholders.